-Agical Inle Lake lies a short, 40-minute flight southeast of Mandalay, amid the outlying hills of the Shan Plateau.
-Nowhere elso in Museumann and the state of the Shan Plateau.
-Lof the Shan Plateau.
+Magical Inle Lake lies a short, 40-minute flight southeast of Mandalay, amid the outlying hills of the Shan Plateau.
 Nowhere else in Myanmar exemplifies the country's geographical and cultural diversity as vividly as this vast body of water, whose levels rise and fall dramatically with the monsoons.
 The Intha people who live in ramshackle stilt villages around its fringes have evolved a unique way of life based on fishing and vegetable gardens that literally float on the surface of the lake.
-You can skim past them on long-tailed boats, pausing at ancient stupa sites, monasteries, temples, cheroot rolling factories, weaving workshops (where silk is spun from lotus stems) and fresh produce markets to which Pa-O and other minority people travel from the surrounding mountains.
+Visit ancient stupas, monasteries, temples, cheroot rolling factories, weaving workshops and fresh produce markets to which Pa-O and other minority people travel from the surrounding mountains.